Occult-Dev/how-about-this-design/CONTRIBUTING.md

 # Any Restrictions On What I'm Allowed To Upload & Include In My Style Folder?
 Whatever you need, but again, try keeping it to a minimum.
 Images can be linked to or included in your folder.

+CSS frameworks can be a huge help to making your style, so feel free to use them.

 Javascript files are allowed, but only when neccessary for you style.
 Javascript frameworks are also allowed, but you're encouraged to try and keep your folder as slim & lightweight as possible!

 # So...
 Just Look For A Design Syle, Create A Version Of This Site With It, And Submit A PR?